lucasgabrielson/jquery-salary-calculator/README.md

 ## Usage

 Enter in employee information in input fields.
 Total monthly payroll is updated with each employee.
-Remove employees and their salary with the delete icon.
+Remove employees and their salary with delete icon.

 ## Built With